Brandon Middleton

-Middleton has also been a member of the St. Louis Rams, Detroit Lions of the NFL and Hamilton Tiger-Cats of the Canadian Football League and was named outside receivers coach for his alma mater Houston Cougars in February, 2011.

-Early years
+Early life

-Brandon played wide receiver for the Alief Elsik Rams - a suburb of west Houston in Texas - under head coach Bill Barron and wide receiver coach Daniel McKamie during high school.
+Middleton played wide receiver for the Alief Elsik Rams - a suburb of west Houston in Texas - under head coach Bill Barron and wide receiver coach Daniel McKamie during high school.
 He once had a 101-yard kick off return and was the leading receiver in both catches, yards and TD's.
 He was also the strongest skills position player on the team at that time and once squatted 415 pounds.
 Middleton was also a letter man in football and track.

 Professional career

 Detroit Lions

-Due to an injury of starting wide receiver Roy Williams late in the 2007 season, Middleton saw increased playing time.
+Middleton was cut by the Lions on September 12, 2007.
+Due to an injury to starting wide receiver Roy Williams late in the 2007 season, Middleton was added from the practice squad.
 On December 15, 2007 in a game against the San Diego Chargers, Middleton caught his first career touchdown on a pass from quarterback Jon Kitna.

 Middleton was released by the Lions during final cuts on August 30, 2008.
 He was re-signed on September 9 after tight end Dan Campbell was placed on injured reserve.
 Middleton was released by the Lions on November 11, 2008 and replaced by John Standeford.